-Details of the various procedures for substances that are hazardous to the ozone layer can be found in the guidance from the European Commission.
+Details on the various procedures for substances that are hazardous to the ozone layer can be found in the guidelines provided the European Commission.

-Depending on their type, controlled substances must only be manufactured, imported, circulated and used for specific uses.
-These include use as feedstock or as a process agent or for essential laboratory and analytical uses.
+Depending on their type, controlled substances must only be manufactured, imported, circulated and used for specific purposes.
+These include use as feedstock, as a process agent or for essential laboratory and analytical uses.

 For halons, the permitted uses are even more restrictive.

 Imports and exports to/from the EU require a licence from the European Commission.
 Corresponding applications can be submitted to the European Commission electronically.
 These applications are free of charge, but it can take up to ten working days for a decision to be made on a licence application.
 Licences are valid for up to 28 days, but they never run beyond 31 December of a calendar year.